Contraction centers in families of hyperkahler manifolds: Introduction

-This is what happens in the category of stratified real analytic varieties.
-Real analytic manifolds do not have continuous moduli: indeed their deformations are controlled by the first cohomology of the tangent bundle, and higher cohomologies of a coherent sheaf in real analytic category are always zero (\cite{_Cartan_}).
+Note that the real analytic manifolds do not have continuous moduli: indeed their deformations are controlled by the first cohomology of the tangent bundle, and higher cohomologies of a coherent sheaf in real analytic category are always zero (see \cite{_Cartan_}, Th\'eor\`eme 3, for submanifolds of $\R^N$, and \cite{GMT}, Theorem 2.7 p.
+116, \cite{Nar}, p.931, for the reduction to this case).
 However, singular real analytic varieties might have continuous moduli.
 The easiest way to see this is to look at configuration $C$ of 4 real lines in $\R P^2$.
 If these lines intersect in one point, the corresponding tangent cone (which is determined intrinsically by the real analytic geometry of the pair $(\R P^2, C)$) is 4 lines in a vector space.
 The cross-ratio of these 4 lines gives a real analytic invariant of this pair.

 Those phenomena are dealt with by Thom-Mather theory.
 This theory defines stratified diffeomorphism of real analytic varieties as a homeomorphism inducing a diffeomorphism on open strata of a stratification of a manifold by singularities.
-Thom and Mather proved that in this category real analytic varieties have no continuous moduli.
-Later, A. Parusi\'nski proved that this diffeomorphism is a bi-Lipschitz equivalence.
+Thom and Mather proved that in this category real analytic varieties have no continuous moduli (see for example \cite{_Mather:stability_}).
+Later, T. Mostowski and A. Parusi\'nski proved that this diffeomorphism is a bi-Lipschitz equivalence (\cite[Theorem 1.6]{_Parusinski:Lip_stra_subana_}).
 We shall see that the deformation of $Z_I$ and related spaces, such as the corresponding component of the Barlet space and the incidence variety, are trivial in stratified diffeomorphism and in the bi-Lipschitz category (\ref{_main_incidentn_Theorem_}).

-Interestingly enough, the family of deformations of $Z_I$ itself is locally trivialized in the real analytic category, even when $Z_I$ are singular (\ref{_loc_triv_BL_Theorem_}, \ref{_defo_loc_triv_realanal_Proposition_}).
-This is related to the fact that $Z_I$ are contraction loci and follows from results of \cite{_Bakker_Lehn_}.
-Bakker and Lehn refer to a concept of ``locally trivial deformation'' introduced by Flenner and Kosarew in \cite{_Flenner_Kosarew_} (see also Section \ref{_contraction_BL_Subsection_}).
+The fact that the family of $Z_I$, as $I$ varies, is locally trivial in the real analytic category even though $Z_I$ can be singular, is related to the fact that $Z_I$ are contraction loci and follows from results of \cite{_Bakker_Lehn_}.
+Bakker and Lehn refer to a concept of ``locally trivial deformation'' introduced by H. Flenner and S. Kosarew in \cite{_Flenner_Kosarew_} (see also Section \ref{_contraction_BL_Subsection_}).
 Unlike its name would suggest, a ``locally trivial deformation'' is not a deformation $\pi:\; {\cal X}\arrow B$ which is equivalent to the product $F\times U \arrow U$ locally on $B$.
 Instead, it is a deformation which is locally trivial {\em locally in ${\cal X}$}.